keethealthoss/challenge-frontend/README.md

 # Challenge-Frontend
 This is a technical challenge for frontend engineer candidates for KeetHealth.
 This challenge is designed to assess your skills as a frontend engineer.

-# The Challenge
+## The Challenge
 Build a to-do app using [React](https://facebook.github.io/react/) and [Apollo](http://dev.apollodata.com/react/) that consumes [this API](https://github.com/NoowPTdev/graphql-todo) using only the packages listed in the package.json file.
-The finished web app should implement the following queries/mutations:
+The finished web app should implement at least the following queries/mutations:
 - todos
 - add
-- toggle
 - destroy
 - save

+If you'd like, feel free to implement the other mutations:
+- toggle
+- clearCompleted
+- toggleAll

 Keep in mind that the API database is public and shared, thus you may see data changes caused by other users.
+As a result, it may be

-# Getting Started
+## Getting Started
 1. Fork this repo.
 2. Run ```npm install``` or ```yarn install```
 3. Run ```npm start``` or ```yarn start```